2023 Candidate Elections Coming Soon!

 Becoming a Slated Candidate

 Slated candidates will be presented to RCA membership for election.
-Membership voting begins in January, and winning candidates are notified by March.
+Membership voting begins in November.
+Candidates are notified of election results in early January 2024.

 The Membership